mathtechorg/pfi/README.md

-# pfi
+# COMaT

-PreTeXt for Instructors
+Website for the Collaborative OER Mathematics Textbooks (COMaT) project